 Before making a career switch to intercollegiate athletics, Alexis worked for four years in the criminal justice system for the Federal Bureau of Prisons and the Suffolk County Sheriff’s Department.

 Mastronardi went to Melrose High School in Greater Boston where she competed in basketball, softball and volleyball.
-A three-time Boston Marathon finisher, Alexis, her husband Gerry, and their daughter Jae live in Wilmington, Massachusetts.
+A three-time Boston Marathon finisher, Alexis, her husband Gerry, and their daughter Jaelyn live in Wilmington, Massachusetts.